 Genesis 1:26 MSG

-The tragedy in Charlottesville has stirred the rawest of wounds–racism.
+Recent racially charged incidents including the tragic death of George Floyd have stirred ensuing riots and torn open the rawest of wounds–racism.
 Judging a person according to skin color is an ancient sin.
 For that reason, God gave this ancient solution.

 In the earliest words of Scripture, God spoke: “Let us make human beings in our image, make them reflecting our nature so they can be responsible for the fish in the sea, the birds in the air, the cattle, and, yes, Earth itself, and every animal that moves on the face of Earth” (Genesis 1:26 MSG).